Like A Good Corn Maze? You Could Try One At Night!

 According to the Treworgy Website:

 "The Night Maze is family-friendly, so there is nothing scary or 'haunted,' just good old-fashioned fun.
+Bring your own flashlight to wander through the maze.
 Each station will be lighted and guests will collect treats as they wander through the maze.
 The cafe will be open selling hot cider, hot chocolate, and donuts.
-Ages 2 and under are free and do not require a ticket or reservation."
+We will have lighted hayrides and a campfire for warming."